Calorimetric Measurement of Multi-TeV Muons via Deep Regression: Results

 where $\tilde{E_p}$ and $\tilde{E_t}$ are the median predicted and true energies in a given bin of true energy (their difference being the residual bias after the correction via the linear fit), and $\Delta_{68}\left[E_p\right]$ is the difference between the \nth{16} and \nth{84} percentiles of the predicted energy in that bin (the central \nth{68} percentile width).
 When computing the resolution on the testing data (which are generated at fixed points of true energy), $\tilde{E_t}$ is instead the true energy at a given point.

 It is interesting to note that the regression resolution initially gets worse with energy, rather than starting poor and gradually improving.
-Good resolution at low energy was not observed in previous experiments without the magnetic field, therefore we assume that the CNNs are able to make use of the magnetic bending in the calorimeter to recover performance when there is reduced radiation.
+Good resolution at low energy was not observed during development studies prior to the introduction of the magnetic field, therefore we assume that the CNNs are able to make use of the magnetic bending in the calorimeter to recover performance when there is reduced radiation.
 As expected, the regressor quickly improves in resolution once the energy reaches a certain threshold at around \SI{1.5}{\tev}.

 Having established that both the calorimeter and tracker measurements are useful and complementary, for later studies it makes sense to compare models in terms of the performance of the combined measurement.
 One such metric is the poorest resolution achieved by the combined measurement for the studied energy range (in this case \SI{29.5}{\%} - lower=better).
 This however relies only on a single point of the response.
 A more general metric is to compute the improvement of the combined measurement over the tracker-only measurement in bins of true energy, and take the average or sum; this then characterises the improvement due to the regression across the whole spectrum.
 We will refer to this metric as the Mean Improvement (MI).
 Considering the 11 points in the range \SIrange[]{100}{4100}{\gev}, our mean improvement is \SI{22.1}{\%} (higher=better).
 Computation of the MI on the validation data instead uses 20 bins in the \SIrange[]{100}{4000}{\gev}.